freeborni/tictactoe-online/README.md

 # 🎮 Tic-Tac-Toe Online

-A modern, real-time multiplayer Tic-Tac-Toe game built with HTML, CSS, and JavaScript.
+A modern, real-time multiplayer Tic-Tac-Toe game built with HTML, Tailwind CSS, and JavaScript.
 Play with friends in private rooms or challenge random opponents online!

 ## ✨ Features